-In the years since the financial crisis, the nation’s biggest banks have grown substantially bigger.
-Together, the top 10 largest banks now hold $11.8 trillion in assets.
+In the years since the financial crisis, the nation’s biggest banks have grown substantially.
+All in all, the top 15 largest banks now hold a combined total of $13.2 trillion in assets.

-Of course, every year sees some shakeup in this exclusive club.
+Of course, every year there are changes in this exclusive club.
 Larger banks trade places with one another, and smaller banks drop out, replaced by faster-growing rivals.

-This year, just to get in, you need at least $348.55 billion in assets, a sum so large that, if converted into $100 bills laid end to end, would reach the moon (with several thousand miles left over to check out the view).
+This year, you need at least $201.3 billion in assets to join the club, a sum so large that, if converted into $100 bills laid end to end, would reach the moon (with several thousand miles left over to check out the view).